No products in the cart.

 Cooker Hoods Buying Guide

-Cooker hoods are the unsung heroes of your kitchen appliances and you should really put some thought into it before you buy.
-Grease from cooking can be a right pain to scrub away, especially if it gets onto difficult to reach places like the ceiling, so here is a guide to what you should look out for and how to ensure a sufficiently powered hood.
+Cooker hoods are the unsung heroes of your kitchen appliances, and you should really put some thought into them before you buy.
+Grease from cooking can be a real pain to scrub away, especially if it gets onto difficult-to-reach places like the ceiling, so here is a guide to what you should look out for and how to ensure a sufficiently powered hood.

-All cooker hoods can be split up into 5 main types; Integrated, Chimney, Island, Ceiling and downdraft.
+All cooker hoods can be split into 5 main types: Integrated, Chimney, Island, Ceiling and downdraft.

 1. Fully Integrated